camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ### LDAP Administrator Authorization

-You can also use the [Administrator Authorization plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) to ensure that the appropriate LDAP user, or group, gains administrative access.
-You can find all the available configuration options in the [Administrator Authorization plugin section]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) of our documentation.
+You can also use the [Administrator Authorization plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) to ensure the appropriate LDAP user or group gains administrative access.
+Review all the available configuration options in the [Administrator Authorization plugin section]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) of our documentation.

-In the table below, you can find the Camunda Run specific properties for the Administrator Authorization plugin.
+In the table below, observe the Camunda Run-specific properties for the Administrator Authorization plugin.

 <table class="table desc-table">
   <tr>